Managing thoughts, feelings & outer world

-As a mindfulness practitioner it is my job to listen, to ask many questions and then to show you an alternative way of responding to thoughts and feelings.
+As a certified Mindfulness mentor it is my job to listen, to many questions to ensure that I understand what you are telling me and then to show you alternative ways of responding to stressors, including your thoughts and feelings.

-Below you find a video of a talk that I gave at the beginning of the pandemic.
+This is a talk that I gave at the start of the pandemic.
 It was for Alzheimer's Disease International so there is some focus on people with dementia, but it can be applied to everyone.